ideonate/cdsdashboards/README.md

 This software is an alpha version.
 Please see LICENSE for details.

 Please do get in touch if you try out the package, or would like to but need some support.
 I would be very interested to find out how it can be used, and to work (without charge) to help you get it running.
 The project needs feedback in order to develop further!

+For more background on this project and our related ContainDS Desktop product, please see our website: [containds.com](https://containds.com/).

 Contact [support@containds.com](mailto:support@containds.com) with any comments or questions at all.
 Thank you.